ShanGanesanM/FlareApiTest/README.md

 * Build the solution
 * Go to test tab on VS and select Test Explorer
 * Exapand test file and right click on specific test case. then either debug or run the test case
+* Please change value for imageId on first step and last step for test1 as they have to be unique.
+Similarly change favouriteId on step one and last step on test4 as the id would have been deleted if you have ran those test cases once.

 ## Branching rules